 Bali is located near the equator (nearly 8 degrees south) and has two distinct seasons: the dry season, which runs from April to October and the wet season, which runs from November to March.
-The majority of programmes take place between May - August, which is the best time of year for projects.

 Phone Reception & Internet

 Good mobile phone reception is available throughout the programme including briefing, project delivery and debrief and Think Pacific shall facilitate SIM cards for students to ensure they are connected throughout.
 Wifi is available in many locations and data packages for phones are low cost to enable students to be online for the duration of their programme.